 If you are applying to a program that requires the GRE, you will have to retake the GREs.
 We accept GREs within 5 years of the time you wish to apply.
 See our application instructions for more details.

 We do not have a minimum GRE score as we review applications holistically; however, competitive applicants tend to score in the 50th percentile and above.
 You can view admissions statistics for many programs by viewing their dedicated program information pages.

 One Year / 11-Month Programs

 - We offer 4+1 MPH programs for current Berkeley undergraduate students enrolled in the public health major.
 Go to the 4+1 program page for more information.

 If you graduated with a bachelor degree from a university in the US or an English-speaking Canadian institution, you do not need to have your transcript evaluated by WES.

 Yes, we do consider international applicants for admission into our programs.

-As per our website, TOEFL scores are required from all applicants who have a basic degree from an institution in a country where the official language is not English.
-If you have completed at least one year of full-time (12 units) academic coursework with grades of B or higher in residence at a U.S. university, you do not need to take the TOEFL.
-Have a basic degree from a recognized institution in a country where the official language is English.
+TOEFL scores are required from all applicants who have a basic degree from an institution in a country where the official language is not English.
+If you have a basic degree from a recognized institution in a country where the official language is English OR if you have completed at least one year of full-time (12 units) academic coursework with grades of B or higher in residence at a U.S. university, you do not need to take the TOEFL.

 - TOEFL: Paper: 570, Internet (iBT): 90